Anglo-Dane

-The Anglo-Dane was a Danish automobile manufactured by H. C. Fredriksen of Copenhagen from 1902 to 1917.
+The Anglo-Dane was a Danish bicycle and automobile manufacturer.
+The company, founded by H. C. Fredriksen of Copenhagen, produced automobiles from 1902 to 1917.

+The striking name Anglo-Dane was the result of a survey in sports magazines.
+Among the many suggestions, it was preferred because it precisely indicated what the bicycles are: Danish, of English origin.
 Fredriksen began by building bicycles in the 1890s; for these, he used British parts - hence the hyphenated name.

 The first cars were light trucks with single-cylinder Belgian Kelecom engines.
 Later cars were produced with their own design single-cylinder 4-5 hp engines; these featured friction drive using double discs to give an equivalent 12-speed transmission.
 A few passenger cars were also built with twin-cylinder engines before the company merged with automobile makers Jan and Thrige, which made Triangel commercial vehicles until 1945.
 About 70 Anglo-Danes were made.